IBM/rpa-docs-feedback/.github/ISSUE_TEMPLATE/documentation-request-template.md

 ---
 name: Documentation Request Template
-about: Create a report to help us improve
+about: Create a request if you have new ideas, suggestions, or fixes related to IBM RPA Documentation.
 title: "[Component]: Summary"
 labels: ''
 assignees: ''